Q42/floating-focus-a11y/README.md

 }

-/* Default outline value, which will be applied to all elements receiving focus, this is a required step. */ .floating-focus-enabled *:focus, .floating-focus-enabled .focus {
+/* Default outline value, which will be applied to all elements receiving focus, this is a required step. */ /* The .focus class is used by the focus target, more below. */ .floating-focus-enabled :focus, .floating-focus-enabled .focus {
   outline: dodgerblue solid 2px;
   outline-offset: 8px;
 }